ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/05-RBASHScripting.md

 >
 > Now write and run your own *user-defined* R and BASH functions using scripts!
 Try using some of the other *built-in* functions we have learned about so far in the body of the function you create.
 >
-> **Hint**
-> Remember that in R the last line of the function body is what gets returned when the function is executed (run).
+> **Hint:** Remember that in R the last line of the function body is what gets returned when the function is executed (run).
 Also, there are several formatting differences between R and BASH function defitions and calling (commands).
 {: .challenge}